mitre/ansible-mongodb-enterprise-advanced-4-stig-hardening/README.md

 ## Install

-You can install the MongoDB STIG role via Ansible Galaxy:
+You can install the `mitre.mongo-stig` role via Ansible Galaxy:

 ```
 ansible-galaxy install mitre.mongo-stig